The Compression method and applications: Compression

-\begin{remark} It is important to notice that the rank of a compression of scale $m\geq 1$ is basically the distance of the image of points under compression from the origin.
-Next we relate the rank of compression of scale $m\geq 1$ with the mass of a certain compression of scale $1$. \end{remark}
+The rank of a compression $\mathbb{V}_m$ of fixed scale $m$ with $1\geq m>0$ is fundamentally the distance of the image of the points under compression from the origin.
+Here, we relate the rank of compression of a fixed scale $m$ with the mass of a certain compression of scale $m:=1$.